Tableau on Tableau: 5 ways we look at our sales data

 Bonus: Import your own data into this template

-Want to learn the developmental process and the key techniques I used for these visualizations?
+Want to learn the developmental process and the key techniques I used for these visualisations?
 In the second installment of this series, I’ll share design tips on producing an impactful Salesforce analytics dashboard.

-Learn more about using Tableau to analyze Salesforce data
+Learn more about using Tableau to analyse Salesforce data

 Going to Dreamforce?
 Stop by our booth to talk data.
 You can also schedule a private demo with a Tableau team member.
 Check out our Dreamforce page for full details.